Bjørn E. Olsen: Career

+before becoming research director at Fiskeriforskning in Tromsø from 1995 to 1999 and managing director of ICFuture Consulting from 2000 to 2004.
+In 2005, he joined Nofima as a division director.

+From 2008 to 2013, he served as Chief Technical Advisor to a development project at Nha Trang University.
+From 2012 to 2018, he served as general director (daglig leder) of the SpareBank 1 Nord-Norge (SNN)'s Cultural Business Foundation.

+From 2019 to 2021 he was affiliated with the School of Business and Economics at The Arctic University of Norway.

+Since 2021, he has worked as a self-employed consultant, lecturer, and author.
+He has also chaired the boards of several cultural institutions, including Nordnorsk Jazzsenter and Arktisk Film Norge.

+Outside his professional career, he is an aikido shihan, 7th dan, and head instructor of the Norwegian Aikido Federation.

+Project Japan

 In 1986, the Norwegian government launched Project Japan — a campaign to establish Norwegian seafood in the Japanese market in order to create an outlet for overproductive Norwegian fisheries.
-In the late 1980s, Olsen was hired as a market researcher for the project.
+Olsen was hired as a market researcher for the project.

 Olsen tried to impress upon the Japanese the potential of salmon for sushi, but prospective buyers were reluctant because the Pacific salmon typical in Japan could not be eaten raw due to infestation by Anisakis common in the Pacific Ocean.
 Furthermore, Pacific salmon meat is relatively low in oil and therefore less suitable for sushi or sashimi.
 In order to differentiate Norwegian Atlantic salmon from Pacific salmon in the minds of Japanese consumers, Olsen branded the imported fish as "Noruē sāmon" (ノルウェーサーモン), using transcripted English instead of the usual Japanese sake (鮭).
 Advertizing campaigns using the Noruē sāmon brand were launched in cooperation with celebrity chefs including Ishinabe Yutaka.

 At the beginning of the 1990s, Olsen managed to convince Nichirei to buy 5000 tonnes of Norwegian Atlantic salmon on the condition that it only be sold for raw consumption.
 The popularity of conveyor belt sushi after the collapse of the bubble economy in 1991 resulted in good sales, and salmon sushi was widely available across Japan by 1995.